 Economy & Prices

 Croatia’s integration into the EU back in 2013 has been slow and drawn out over the past four years.
-In most establishments, Euro are not accepted; they only accept their local currency which is the kuna.
+In many establishments, Euro are not accepted; they only accept their local currency which is the kuna.
 Prices in coastal cities tend to be highly inflated because they operate on a seasonal basis, which means that they have a certain window of time to earn all their revenue since they slow down significantly during the winter season.
 While Zagreb is the country’s capital (and foodie city!), prices for food are significantly cheaper and more reasonable.
-To do a cost comparison, when Sasha and I dined out for dinner, we typically ordered one glass of wine, two mains, and one dessert.
-The average cost for a meal like this on the coastal cities we visited was around $50 USD, and in Zagreb, was around $40.

 Servers & English Speakers